A range of guides, policies, toolkits and videos for professionals involved with adult safeguarding. Choose a category below:

 The Mental Capacity Toolkit website is part of a wider research project funded by the Burdett Trust for Nursing

-Person-first Language Guide 2024
+Trauma-Informed Language Guide 2025

 This resource has been developed for use amongst leaders, managers, frontline practitioners and volunteers.
 It aims to provide guidelines on how to use language to empower individuals and reinforce a person-first approach.